Docs Documentación

 story_key _config.yml The encryption/decryption key

-protected project.csv column Marks individual stories for encryption
+private project.csv column Marks individual stories for encryption (protected also accepted)

 See Configuration for details on the story_key setting.